dclong/blog/misc/content/2019-10-01-tips-on-pyspark.markdown

     It is suggestion that adopt the trick of "prefixing an underscore to file names" when submitting a PySpark job.

+3. If you have multiple versions of Spark installed, the exported Spark environment variables might intervent with each other and cause some of them fail to work.
+    For example,
+    if you have both a cluster version of Spark and a local version of Spark installed, you might failed to submit Spark applications using `spark-submit`.
+    One simple fix to this problem is to manually configure a right version of the `PATH` environemnt varible before you invoke the command `spark-submit` of the local version of Spark.

+        :::bash
+        PATH=/bin:/sbin:/usr/bin:/usr/sbin /path/to/spark-submit ...

+    As a matter of fact,
+    this is the way to fix most PATH related issues in Linux/Unix.

 2. PySpark does not support converting `$"col"` to a Column implicitly.
     However,
     the function `pyspark.sql.functions.col` works the same as in Spark.

 3. [Pandas UDFs](https://spark.apache.org/docs/latest/sql-pyspark-pandas-with-arrow.html#pandas-udfs-aka-vectorized-udfs)
     sounds interesting!

+## Use PySpark in Jupyter/Lab Notebooks

+1. The trick is to use the Python library `findspark` to find and initiate Spark for use in notebook.

+    :::bash
+    import findspark
+    findspark.init("/opt/spark")
+    from pyspark.sql import SparkSession, DataFrame
+    spark = SparkSession.builder.appName("PySpark_Notebook") \
+        .enableHiveSupport().getOrCreate()

+2. When working with relatively large data in a local version of Spark in Jupyter/Lab notebook, you might easily encounter OOM errors.
+    The trick to increase the driver memory using the option `.config("spark.driver.memory", "50g")`.

+        :::python
+        import findspark
+        findspark.init("/opt/spark")
+        from pyspark.sql import SparkSession, DataFrame
+        spark = SparkSession.builder.appName("PySpark_Notebook") \
+            .config("spark.driver.memory", "50g") \
+            .enableHiveSupport().getOrCreate()

+3. The command-line option `--jars` is equivalent to `spark.jars` when you use `--conf`.
+    This means that you can use `.config("spark.jars", "/path/to/file.jar")` to add JARs to a Spark/PySpark application in Jupyter/Lab notebook.

+        :::python
+        import findspark
+        findspark.init("/opt/spark")
+        from pyspark.sql import SparkSession, DataFrame
+        spark = SparkSession.builder.appName("PySpark_Notebook") \
+            .config("spark.jars", "/path/to/file.jar") \
+            .config("spark.driver.memory", "50g") \
+            .enableHiveSupport().getOrCreate()

+3. If you want to leverage a Spark cluster in a Jupyter/Lab notebook, there are a few things (Hadoop queue, driver IP and driver port) you need to configure.
+    Below is an illustration.

+        :::python
+        import socket
+        import findspark
+        findspark.init("/apache/spark2.3")
+        from pyspark.sql import SparkSession, DataFrame
+        spark = SparkSession.builder.master("yarn").appName("PySpark_Cluster") \
+            .config("spark.yarn.queue", "your-hadoop-queue>") \
+            .config("spark.driver.host", socket.gethostbyname(socket.gethostname())) \
+            .config("spark.driver.port", "30202") \
+            .enableHiveSupport().getOrCreate()

+    Notice that the SparkContext object will be expired after inactive for a while.
+    It won't help if you run the above code again in notebook because a SparkSession (even if it is invalid any more due to expiration of the underlying SparkContext) has already been created.
+    You can of course restart the Python kernel and then create a new SparkSession.
+    However,
+    you will lose all Python objects in the notebook by doing this.
+    A better alternative is to manually stop the SparkSession by calling `spark.stop()` and then run the above code in notebook again.
+    This way, the Python objects (e.g., pandas DataFrame you have created) will still be alive for you to use.

 ## Dependencies